The inarticulate moment, charged with meaning.

 This visual language is generated by the intersection of external environment and interior landscape, at the borders between sensory perception and language.

 This visual language includes veils of translucent watercolour or gouache, and screens of illegible script, which obscure clear seeing and resist identification.
 The paint is allowed to go on moving randomly by itself before it dries.
 And cutting, tearing and collage disrupt the describable and create new relationships between forms.

 Elements of direct visual experience linger in the paintings' colours and forms.
 Occasionally, I still make a precise, figurative drawing because it re-calibrates the visual senses.
 And the work always develops from observation to abstraction.

-But my work has long revealed greater interest in the things that we can't see, rather than things we can.
+But my work has long shown more interest in the things we can't see than things we can.